anthnyjhn/RoFetch/README.md

 **Manual Installation**
 1. Get [RoFetch](https://www.roblox.com/library/17412823952/RoFetch) from the Roblox library.
-Place RoFetch directly within ReplicatedStorage
+Place Knit directly within ReplicatedStorage

 2. Once the module is imported, you can require the module in your script